DarrenJAN/school-notes/3b/cs-486-notes.md

   - $c$ Cherry candies, $l = N - c$ lime candies
   - $P(d | h_\theta) - \theta^c \times (1 - \theta)^l$
   - We can take the log, and then find the derivative, and get that $\theta = c / N$
-  - ML hypothesis asserts that actual proportion of cherries is equal to the observed proportion
+  - ==ML hypothesis asserts that actual proportion of cherries is equal to the observed proportion==